Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Effects of random field

-meaning that the condensation does not occur at finite $\Delta$, see Fig.~\ref{171415_17Aug22}~(c).
-In a previous work, we investigated a similar equation as Eq.~(\ref{174319_16Aug22}) and found that the localization transition at finite $\Delta$ occurs only for $\rho(\lambda)\sim (\lambda-\lambda_-)^n$ with $n>1$~\cite{ikeda2022bose}.
+meaning that the transition does not occur at finite $\Delta$, see Fig.~\ref{171415_17Aug22}~(c).
+In a previous work, we investigated a similar equation as Eq.~(\ref{174319_16Aug22}) and found that the transition at finite $\Delta$ occurs only for $\rho(\lambda)\sim (\lambda-\lambda_-)^n$ with $n>1$~\cite{ikeda2022bose}, which is not satisfied by the eigenvalue distribution of the current model Eq.~(\ref{113511_16Aug22}).